Tiger economy

+History

 In the 1960s, the Philippines, Sri Lanka and Myanmar were considered as the "Tiger of Asia" Economies as all three countries were experiencing high growth.
 Internal issues however led to the economies of all three countries to falter.
 Israel's rapid economic growth in the 1990s, and again in the 2000s and 2010s following a brief recession, earned it a reputation as a tiger economy, and one newspaper dubbed it the "Hebrew tiger."
 Bangladesh has been described as an emerging "Asian tiger" in recent years due to its high economic growth and industrialization which bear many similarities to the way the Four Asian Tigers industrialized between the 1960s and 1990s.

 Another tiger economy is that of Armenia.
 Because of the remarkable, often two-digit economic growth that Armenia showed until the 2007–08 financial crisis, it emerged as the Caucasian Tiger.
 During this period, sustained economic growth allowed for economic stability, moderate fiscal deficits and external debt, as well as declining poverty rates.

+The term "European Tiger" describes countries in Central and Eastern Europe, such as the Czech Republic, Hungary, Poland and Romania.

 Similar economies

-The Pacific Pumas has been used to describe fast-growing & emerging economies in Latin America such as Mexico, Chile, Peru & Colombia.
+The Pacific Pumas has been used to describe fast-growing and emerging economies in Latin America such as Mexico, Chile, Peru and Colombia.

 The term lion economy or African Lions is used as an analogy to describe emerging economies in Africa.
 Countries considered to be "African Lions" are South Africa, Morocco, Algeria, Libya, Botswana, Egypt, Mauritius, and Tunisia.

 The term "wolf economy" is used to describe Mongolia's rapidly growing economy.